 “I bet Magda’s buried under that tree,” my son concluded.

 I was speechless.
 What’s the expression?
 Out of the mouths of babes?
 He was right.
 Sometimes the truth is so obvious that you can’t help but miss it if you’re looking too close.
-You never see the full picture if you spend all your time looking at the individual brush strokes, but all of the sudden, everything made perfect sense.
+You never see the full picture if you spend all your time looking at the individual brush strokes, but all of a sudden, everything made perfect sense.
 I was almost embarrassed at the fact that I never figured it out for myself.
 Corbin, knowing that his employers would be returning that night, needed a place to quickly dispose of the body, and what better place than a hole that he’d already started digging and would no longer be needing?

 “Dad?” my son prodded, bringing me out of my deep thought.